thejohnfreeman/redirectory/README.md

 conan remote add redirectory ${url}
 ```

-Second, you can authenticate to the server using a
+Second, you can optionally authenticate to the server using a
 [GitHub Personal Access Token (PAT)][PAT]
 (see [Authentication](#authentication)).
 Redirectory does not store this token[^1].